svenmalvik/svenmalvik.com/_posts/2020-08-08-azure-tagging.md

 {% include articleAd.html %}

-## Tagging as Part of Infrastructure as Code will make your Business more Stable
+## Tagging as Part of Infrastructure as Code Will Make Your Business More Stable

 As we get more experienced in Azure, we put more resource deployments into code.
 That code will contain tagging of resources.
 Tagging makes it possible to simplify resources associations, show costs per team, identify mission critical resources, classifies resources, and may make your business compliant.
 You may even save money because you set a tag saying that a given resource is just temporary.

 [Resource naming and tagging decision guide](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/resource-tagging/) descibes these arguments in more detail.
 My experience says that these following tags are important: `owner`, `confidentiality`, and `temporary`.